What’s in This Article

 Key Takeaways

-- American Airlines caps transfers at 200,000 miles sent or received per account each calendar year.
+- Direct mile transfers carry a per-mile fee plus a processing charge, and American Airlines caps transfers at 200,000 miles sent or received per account each calendar year.

 How to Transfer American Airlines Miles to Another Person

 Moving your American Airlines miles to another person’s account is a straightforward process.
 First, both the sender and the recipient need active AAdvantage accounts.
-Log in to your account on the American Airlines website, go to the “AAdvantage” section, and look for the “Buy, Gift, and Transfer Miles” option.
-From there, you just enter the recipient’s AAdvantage number and the number of miles you want to send.
+Log in to your account on the American Airlines website, go to the “AAdvantage” section, and find the “Buy, Gift, and Transfer Miles” option.
+From there, enter the recipient’s AAdvantage number and the number of miles you want to send.

 Keep in mind that transferring miles comes with steep fees.
-You will pay a cost per mile along with a processing fee for every transaction.
-Once you submit the request, the miles usually show up in the recipient’s account within a few hours, though American Airlines advises allowing up to 48 hours.
+You pay a cost per mile along with a processing fee for every transaction.
+Miles usually appear in the recipient’s account within a few hours, though American Airlines recommends allowing up to 48 hours.

 That timing matters if you need to book a flight on short notice.
-There are also strict limits on how many miles you can move in a single calendar year.
-American Airlines caps transfers at 200,000 miles transferred out and 200,000 miles received per member.
+American Airlines caps transfers at 200,000 miles transferred out and 200,000 miles received per member each calendar year.

 Products Worth Considering